-During monsoon, the excessive humidity in the weather leads to an oily scalp that attracts dirt, making your hair weak, dry, rough, and brittle, and eventually leading to falling.
+During monsoons, the excessive humidity in the weather leads to an oily scalp that attracts dirt, making your hair weak, dry, rough, and brittle, eventually leading to falling.

 Never skip conditioner

-A rich conditioner smooths the cuticle gives you soft hair that looks healthy and manageable.
+A rich conditioner smooths the cuticle, giving you soft hair that looks healthy and manageable.
 Apply the conditioner with a wide-tooth comb to spread it well.